Starting an Odyssey of the Mind Membership in Texas

 Step 8: If you advance to “State” and “World Finals”.

 Teams advancing to State also must qualify.
 It is essentially the same as qualifying of Region.
-Teams must let the State tournament director know that they do plan to attend, pay the state tournament fee, confirm the team’s judge representative and identify what area he/she judged at Region, and identify an untrained volunteer (can be a different person from Region).
+Teams must let the State tournament director know that they do plan to attend, pay the state tournament fee, confirm the team’s judge representative and identify what area they judged at Region, and identify an untrained volunteer (can be a different person from Region).

 Again, there are deadlines for each of these requirements and they are quite short since there is usually only 4‐6 weeks between Region and State tournaments.
 Teams travel to Houston (though we hope to have State at other Regions in the near future).
 There is a party for the kids on Friday night – The Mixer.
 T‐shirts and pins are available for sale.
 Food and fun abound.